 __gnu_cxx::new_allocator< std::_Rb_tree_node< std::pair< std::string const, base::Value*>>> ::allocate.

-GYP_DEFINES, no time-consuming symbolizations stages.
-All the logic is already into Chrome, ready to dump at any time.
+- Works out of the box on desktop and mobile.
+No recompilations, no time-consuming symbolizations stages.
+All the logic is already in Chrome, ready to dump at any time.

 MemoryInfra is based on a simple and extensible architecture.
 See the slides on how to get your subsystem reported in MemoryInfra, or take a look at one of the existing examples such as malloc_dump_provider.cc.
 The crbug label is Hotlist-MemoryInfra.
 Don't hesitate to contact firstname.lastname@example.org for questions and support.